 When you are ready for the rings to come off, taxes are probably low on your list of things to worry about.
-With that being said, financial impacts of divorce should be taken into consideration early on to prepare and prevent future issues that may impact your finances.
+With that being said, financial impacts of divorce carry serious consequences for the separating couple and their children.
+As a law firm who handles both family law and bankruptcy, we have seen the negative outcomes of splitting couples’ failures to establish a plan for tax season.
+As a result, determining your tax situation should be higher on your list of priorities.
+By taking your taxes into consideration early on in your divorce will help you prepare and prevent future issues that may affect your finances.

-Whether this will be your first time filing single, or your first time filing taxes at all, there are a few things you should be aware of when it comes to owing Uncle Sam.
+No matter if this is your first time filing as a newly single adult, or your first time filing taxes at all, there are a few things you should be aware of when it comes to owing Uncle Sam.

-According to the IRS, there are 5 tax filing statuses.
+According to the IRS, there are five tax filing statuses:

 - Single: Normally this status is for taxpayers who aren’t married, or who are divorced or legally separated under state law.
 Note, Texas does not recognize legal separation.